nokijfb/8389188babayagaisdfyigaqf/docs/blog/posts/ts_return.md

 #### What is `return`?

-The `return` statement in TypeScript is used in functions to specify the value that should be returned to the calling context.
+The `return` statement is used in functions to specify the value that should be returned to the calling context.
 It effectively ends the function's execution and sends a value back.

 #### Why is `return` Important?

 1. **Data Handling**: Functions without `return` cannot provide results to the rest of the program.
-2. **Type Safety**: TypeScript allows you to define the return type, ensuring that the function returns the expected data type.
+2. **Type Consistency**: Using `return` ensures that the function provides a value that aligns with the expected data type, especially in languages with type checking.
 3. **Clarity**: Using `return` makes it clear that the function is meant to produce and deliver a value.
 4. **Reduced Ambiguity**: Without an explicit `return`, it may not be clear how values are generated and returned.